Tsitko/drawyourbot/README.md

 python bots/drawio_file_name.py
 ```
 # New features
-Now you can save users answers to a document using save_answers standard function.
+Now you can use user answers into message blocks
 # Upcoming features
-- Using user answers into message blocks
 - New type of functions with string outcome (now only True and False outcomes available)
+- New standard function to search through md documents